jwhb/ChattyKitten/README.md

 ### Future features ###
 * Food level (for Players)
-* Toggleable 'asking' (Players can disable the feature for theirselves)

 <br><br>
 Feel free to ask questions, report bugs or request new features as you like!